jakkie747/demo/USER_MANUAL.md

     *   Confirm the import.
 4.  **Exporting Children:** You can download a CSV file of all registered children by clicking the **"Export Children"** button.
 5.  **Deleting a Child:** To remove a child's profile, click the **trash can icon** in the "Actions" column for that child.
 You will be asked to confirm the deletion.

+### How to Create Daily Reports for a Child

+This feature allows you to create private daily updates for parents.

+1. From the sidebar, go to the **"Children Profiles"** page.
+2. Find the child you want to create a report for and click the **document icon** (Manage Daily Reports) in the "Actions" column.
+3. You will be taken to that child's report management page.
+4. Use the **"Create New Report"** form on the left to fill in the details:
+    *   **Date:** The date of the report.
+    *   **Mood:** Select the child's general mood for the day.
+    *   **Activities, Meals, Naps:** Fill in the text boxes with details about what the child did, ate, and how they slept.
+    *   **Notes:** Add any other notes for the parents.
+    *   **Photo:** Optionally upload a photo for the day.
+5. Click **"Create Report"**.
+The new report will appear in the "Past Reports" list on the right and will be immediately visible to the parent on their dashboard.
+6. You can **edit** or **delete** past reports using the icons on each report card.

 ### How to Manage Events